|Mobile Index||No. 1 Warning|

 At the airport, buy your ticket at the Barzi desk or on the bus.
 The fare is €12 one-way or €22 roundtrip.
 (Return tickets are valid for 10 days.)

-In Venice, buy your ticket at the Prevedello newsstand near the(the large modern glass bridge at the north end of the square), at the Eurolines ticket office on Tronchetto, or on the bus.
+In Venice, buy your ticket at the Prevedello newsstand near the(the large modern glass bridge at Piazzale Roma), at the Eurolines ticket office by the People Mover stop on Tronchetto, or on the bus.

 You can also order tickets online.

 In Mestre, Barzi buses stop by the Plaza Hotel, which is directly across from the Mestre Railroad Station.

 The company also runs a bus from Treviso Airport to Venice Marco Polo Airport with a stop at Treviso's train station.

 For more information, including timetables, see Barzi Bus Service's Airport page.